 - In a mixing bowl, mix the flour, sugar and baking powder.

 - Now beat the egg whites until stiff peaks form (you can do this manually or with an electric hand mixer).

 - Add the egg whites to the batter mix and stir to combine.

 - When baking in the waffle maker, make sure to set the waffle maker on the lowest setting possible and monitor the waffles.
-If overcooked, the waffles will turn brown so start off really low and check often for the first one.
+If overcooked, the waffles will turn brown so start off really low and check the coloring often for the first one.

-- Break the waffle up into 3 pieces to form the Christmas Tree.
+- Break the waffle up into 3 pieces to form the Christmas tree.

 - Serve with Christmas sprinkles and maple syrup.